-Updated July 2018: If you are interested in graduate studies in our laboratory and in the Department of Human Genetics at McGill University, please join us for a research internship (Fall 2018) prior to entry into the graduate program (Winter 2019).
+Updated October 2018: If you are interested in graduate studies in our laboratory and in the Department of Human Genetics at McGill University, please join us for a research internship (Winter-Summer 2019) prior to entry into the graduate program (Autumn 2019).
 Interested applicants should send CV, transcripts, and contact information for 2-3 references.

 Adult stem cells are responsible for the regeneration of many tissues within our body.
 Two defining characteristics govern adult stem cell behavior.
 First, they must be capable of differentiation to repair damaged tissue.
 Second, they must be capable of self-renewal, or make copies of themselves, such that they are maintained throughout the lifetime of the individual.